Madrid: Travel Tips and Inspiration For The Spanish Capital!

 - El Rastro – flea market on Sundays

-Some handy Madrid tips
+Some handy Madrid travel tips

 - I needed to communicate with my local friend in Madrid so I got a prepaid mobile plan with Yoigo.
 I believe it was about 20 Euros and it gives you 20 Euros in credit or about 1 G of data for a month (2011).
 It worked out well because I was able to use it all over Spain and Google Maps gives transportation times for buses and metro.
 Please note they make a photocopy of your passport when you buy a sim card with them.
 Now I have a T-Mobile account in the US which gives me unlimited data worldwide.
-Click here to see more about the best phone plan for travelers.
+Click here to see more about the best phone plan for travellers.

 - I am not much help for accommodations for Madrid since I stayed with my friend Jay.
-I also cooked a fair bit since I was sick with a lung infection so I would visit the Eroski nearby and buy groceries.
+I also cooked a fair bit since I was sick with a lung infection so I would visit the Eroski nearby and buy groceries

 - Take a walking tour.
 Most of them are free.
 I took the one by Sandemans in several European cities.
-A great way to get a little bit of a history lesson, a guided walk to the site, a great way to meet other travelers if you’re solo, and meet a local (guide) who knows the ins and outs of the city.
+A great way to get a little bit of a history lesson, a guided walk to the site, a great way to meet other travellers if you’re solo, and meet a local (guide) who knows the ins and outs of the city.
 Don’t forget to tip them well!!!

-- I went to the Hospital La Princesa.
+- When I was sick I went to the Hospital La Princesa.
 I had travel insurance which was great but it actually was not expensive if I were to pay cash.
 Treatment was just like any hospital I had ever been to minus my lack of Spanish skills.
 The hospital gave me an inhaler for free (I know that Advair costs $150 at Costco in the US with co-pay) and prescriptions cough syrup and antibiotics were only 8 Euros at the farmacia.
 Insane!!
 I remember buying some antibiotics at Costco in Indiana and they were $150.

-- Since I was sick and feeling under the weather, I would must up some energy and wander around different neighborhoods each day.
+- Since I was sick and feeling under the weather, I would must up some energy and wander around different neighbourhoods each day.
 Some days I would sit in a coffee shop and drink cafe con leche and just people watch.